bufbuild/buf-examples/README.md

 [This directory](./bsr) contains quickstart code that demonstrates key functions and usage of the [BSR][bsr], and how to create [Buf plugins][plugins] for custom lint and breaking change rules that you can upload to the BSR.

+## Bufstream

+A [quickstart guide](bufstream/iceberg-quickstart) for [Bufstream][bufstream] demonstrates how to archive Kafka messages to Iceberg tables and perform analytical queries with Spark.

 ## Protovalidate

 [Quickstart guides and examples](./protovalidate) for [Protovalidate][protovalidate] show how standard annotations and custom CEL expressions can be used to validate Protobuf messages.